particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 By default, Ethernet detection is not done because it will toggle GPIO that may affect circuits that are not using Ethernet.
-When you select Ethernet during mobile app setup, it is enabled and the setting stored in configuration flash.
+When you select Ethernet during device setup, it is enabled and the setting stored in configuration flash.

 It's also possible to enable Ethernet detection from code.
 This is saved in configuration flash so you don't need to call it every time.